 Class 2

-Quick Tips — Just Know This and You Can Command AI
+Quick Tip — Know This and You Can Command It

 What is drift?
-The phenomenon where AI silently alters existing features while adding new ones.
-Since you don’t read code, detection is nearly impossible.
+It is the phenomenon where AI silently alters existing features while adding new ones.
+Since you do not read code, discovery is nearly impossible.

 Why does it happen?
-When you ask AI “is this right?”, it answers “yes” with 58% probability.
-Regardless of whether it’s actually right.
+When you ask AI “Is this correct?”, there is a 58% probability it answers “Yes.”
+Regardless of whether it actually is correct.
 This is called sycophancy bias.
-It’s a structural characteristic trained by AI companies to increase user satisfaction.
+It is a structural characteristic trained into AI by companies trying to increase user satisfaction.

 One-line principle: Give opinions and it flatters; give facts and it fixes.